Learn how to identify and trade divergence patterns in technical analysis, enhancing your trading strategy and market predictions.

 RSI Divergence Patterns

-The Relative Strength Index (RSI) is a popular tool for identifying divergence.
-Set the RSI to 14 periods and look for mismatches between price action and momentum trends, especially around the overbought (70+) and oversold (30-) zones.
+Set the RSI to 14 periods and look for mismatches between price and momentum, especially around the 70 / 30 zones.

-• Bullish divergence happens when the price makes lower lows, but RSI shows higher lows.
-This often hints at a possible upward reversal.
+• Bullish divergence – price prints lower lows, RSI shows higher lows.

-• Bearish divergence occurs when the price hits higher highs, but RSI registers lower highs, signaling a potential downward shift.
+• Bearish divergence – price prints higher highs, RSI shows lower highs.

 MACD Divergence Signals

 The MACD histogram is another effective way to detect divergence.
-Here's a breakdown of key patterns:
+If you prefer automated detection, explore the Oscillator Matrix.

 MACD Divergence Signals